Can cancer treatment affect breastfeeding?

-If your feelings of disappointment do not improve over time, or they interfere with your daily life and your relationship with your baby, you may wish to discuss them with your doctor or a mental health professional.
+Managing these feelings can be challenging when you are already coping with the emotions of cancer treatment.
+Discussing how you feel with people you trust can help you work through these emotions.
+If your feelings do not get better over time, or they affect your daily life and relationship with your baby, you may wish to discuss them with your doctor or a mental health professional.

 Everyone's experience of cancer and breastfeeding is different.
 If you have questions or concerns about breastfeeding during your cancer treatment, you can see your doctor for more information and support.

-- Perinatal Anxiety and Depression Australia (PANDA) on 1300 726 306 (9am to 7.30pm, Monday to Friday)
+- Perinatal Anxiety & Depression Australia (PANDA) — call 1300 726 306 to speak with a counsellor (Mon to Sat, 9am to 7.30pm AEST).

 - The Cancer Council also provides free confidential telephone support on 13 11 20 (9am to 5pm, Monday to Friday).

 - NSW Health as an information sheet on pasteurised donor human milk ('milk banks').

 Speak to a maternal child health nurse

 Call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
 Available 7am to midnight (AET), 7 days a week.